 Criteria Conformance Level Remarks and Explanations 2.4.4 Link Purpose (In Context) (Level A) The purpose of each link can be determined from the link text alone or from the link text together with its programmatically determined link context, except where the purpose of the link would be ambiguous to users in general.
-Supports The purpose of each link can be determined from the link text alone, or from the link text and the context.
+Partially Supports The purpose of most links can be determined from the link text alone, or from the link text and the context.
+However, exception exist: Multiple links have the same programmatic link text but different destinations found on page(s)/component(s): Home/Portal Page.
 2.5.1 Pointer Gestures (Level A 2.1 only) All functionality that uses multipoint or path-based gestures for operation can be operated with a single pointer without a path-based gesture, unless a multipoint or path-based gesture is essential.
 Supports All functionality that can be operated with a pointer can be operated with single-point actions.
 2.5.2 Pointer Cancellation (Level A 2.1 only) For functionality that can be operated using a single pointer, at least one of the following is true: No Down-Event: The down-event of the pointer is not used to execute any part of the function; Abort or Undo: Completion of the function is on the up-event, and a mechanism is available to abort the function before completion or to undo the function after completion; Up Reversal: The up-event reverses any outcome of the preceding down-event; Essential: Completing the function on the down-event is essential.
-Supports For functionality that can be operated using a single-pointer at least one of the following is true: no down-event, abort/undo, up reversal or essential.
+Partially Supports Most of the functionality that can be operated using a single-pointer at least one of the following is true: no down-event, abort/undo, up reversal or essential.
+However, exception exist: Irreversible action occurs on down event found on page(s)/component(s): Header.
 2.5.3 Label in Name (Level A 2.1 only) For user interface components with labels that include text or images of text, the name contains the text that is presented visually.
 Supports For each user interface component that includes a visible text label, the accessible name matches (or includes) the visible text in the label.